-There are Out of School learning Clubs organised by staff and are held in school each day from 3pm until 4.15pm these include football, netball, badminton and choir.
-A Scripture Union group meets at lunchtime on Fridays.
-Term time activities based at Caldervale High School are organised by North Lanarkshire Council Sports and Music Academy for our P6 and P7.
+There are Out of School learning Clubs organised by staff and are held in school each day from 3pm until 4pm these include football, netball, golf and choir.

 All pupils enjoy the family atmosphere of a weekly assembly.
 School assemblies are closely integrated with the life and work of the school.
 School assemblies prove to be an enjoyable educational experience for all with pupil participation being the keynote.
 Each assembly, conducted by pupils in a particular year group, is based on a theme very often linked to other areas of the curriculum and provides pupils with an opportunity to express their responses in a variety of ways through music, drama, movement, art and craft, poetry and prose.